-Routine services and supplies are included by the provider in the general cost of the room where services are being rendered or the reimbursement for the associated surgery or other procedures or services.
+Routine services and supplies are included by the provider in the general charge of the location where services are being rendered or the charge for the associated surgery or other procedures or services.
 A separate payment is never made for routine bundled services and supplies and therefore is ineligible for separate reimbursement and should not be billed separately.
-These are considered floor stock and are generally available to all patients receiving services.
-Examples include drapes, saline solutions and reusable items.
-The following guidelines may assist hospital personnel in identifying items, supplies, and services that are ineligible for separate reimbursement and should not be billed separately.
+These are considered floor stock and are generally available to all members receiving services.
+Examples include drapes, saline solutions (e.g. flush and irrigation) and reusable items.
+The following guidelines may assist providers in identifying items, supplies, and services that are ineligible for separate reimbursement and should not be billed separately.
 This is not an all-inclusive list.

-- Any supplies, items and services that are necessary or otherwise integral to the provision of a specific service and/or the delivery of services in a specific location are considered routine services and are ineligible for separate reimbursement and should not be billed separately in the inpatient and outpatient environments. - ➤ Items and supplies that are purchased over-the-counter may be ineligible for separate reimbursement and should not be billed separately, unless otherwise specified. - ➤ All reusable items, supplies and equipment that are provided to all patients during an inpatient or outpatient admission are ineligible for separate reimbursement and should not be e-billed separately. - ➤ All reusable items, supplies and equipment, such as pulse oximeter, blood pressure cuffs, bedside table, etc., that are provided to all patients in a given (Inpatient/Outpatient) treatment area or unit are ineligible for separate reimbursement and should not be billed separately. - All reusable items, supplies and equipment that are provided to all patients receiving the same service are ineligible for separate reimbursement and should not be billed separately.
+- Any supplies, items and services that are necessary or otherwise integral to the provision of a specific service and/or the delivery of services in a specific location are considered routine services and or supplies and are ineligible for separate reimbursement and should not be billed separately in the inpatient and outpatient environments. - Items and supplies that can be purchased over the counter may be ineligible for separate reimbursement and should not be billed separately, unless otherwise specified. - All reusable items, supplies and equipment that are provided to all members during an inpatient or outpatient encounter are ineligible for separate reimbursement and should not be billed separately. - All reusable items, supplies and equipment, such as pulse oximeter, blood pressure cuffs, bedside table, etc., that are provided to all members are ineligible for separate reimbursement and should not be billed separately. - All reusable items, supplies and equipment that are provided to all members receiving the same service are ineligible for separate reimbursement and should not be billed separately.

-The list below provides examples of items and services that should not be unbundled.
+The list below provides examples of items and services that should not be billed separately.
 Please note that the list is not all inclusive.

-- 1. Routine Supplies The hospital basic room and critical care area room (emergency department, cardiac, medical, surgical, pediatric, respiratory, burn, neonate (level III and IV), neurological, rehabilitative, post-anesthesia or recovery, and trauma) daily charge shall include all of the following services, personal care and supply items and equipment:
+- 1. Routine Supplies The hospital basic room and critical care area room (emergency department, observation, treatment room, cardiac, medical, surgical, pediatric, respiratory, burn, neonate (level III and IV), neurological, rehabilitative, post-anesthesia or recovery, and trauma) daily charge shall include all of the following services, personal care and supply items and equipment:

 - Admission, hygiene, and or comfort kits

 - Soap

 - Alcohol swabs

 - Arterial blood gas kits

 - Baby powder

 - Band-aids

 - Basin

 - Bedpan, regular or fracture pan

 - Blood tubes

 - Cotton balls, sterile or nonsterile

-- Deodorant

-- Drapes

-- Emesis Basin

-- Gloves used by patients or staff

-- Gowns used by patents or staff

-- Heat light or heating pad

-- Ice packs

-- Irrigation solutions

-- Items used to obtain a specimen or complete a diagnostic or therapeutic procedure

-- IV (intravenous) arm boards

-- Kleenex tissues

-- Lemon glycerin swabs (flavored swabs)

-- Lotion

-- Lubricant Jelly

-- Masks used by patients or staff

-- Meal Trays

-- Measuring pitcher

-- Mid-stream urine kits

-- Mouth care kits